 Soybean (Glycine max L.) is a globally important legume crop valued for its high-quality protein and oil content.
 In India, it occupies a prominent position in the oilseed and pulse sectors, contributing significantly to the agricultural economy and nutritional security.
 Despite its importance, soybean production is often constrained by biotic stresses, among which weed infestation is one of the most critical.
 Weeds compete with soybean plants for sunlight, nutrients, water, and space, leading to substantial yield losses, sometimes ranging between 30–60% depending on the intensity and type of weed flora present.

 India is the 4th largest producer of soybean in the world.
 During the current season, soybean acreage was up 6.7 percent to 10.84 million hectares from 10.16 million ha in the previous season.
 Madhya Pradesh is recognised as “Soya State” and has made significant contributions in all areas to the growth and extension of soybean farming.
 Weeds compete with crop for light, moisture and nutrients during critical period of crop weed competition.
-First 30 days after sowing of soybean is critical with their respect to weed-crop competition.
-Soybean is found very sensitive to early weed competition.
-Soybean being a rainy season crop is heavily infested with many grasses and broad leaf weeds (Kachroo et al., 2003; Sharma et al., 2016).
+The first 30 days after sowing of soybean is critical with respect to weed-crop competition.
+Soybean is found to be very sensitive to early weed competition.
+Soybean, being a rainy season crop, is heavily infested with many grasses and broad leaf weeds (Kachroo et al., 2003; Sharma et al., 2016).
 Soybean suffers a lot from a number of weeds such as Trianthema portulacastrum, Digera arvensis, Digiteria sanguinalis, Echinochloa colona, Dactyloctenium aegyptium (Kewat, 1998)

 Combining pre-emergence and post-emergence herbicides is a common strategy to enhance weed control efficiency and manage diverse weed flora.
 Integrated weed management practices, involving a sequence of herbicide applications with different modes of action, can achieve WCE levels of over 90% and help prevent the development of herbicide-resistant weed populations (Nainwal et al., 2019).
 Additionally, incorporating cultural practices such as crop rotation, intercropping, and the use of cover crops can complement herbicide use and reduce the reliance on chemical weed control, promoting sustainable agriculture and minimizing environmental impacts.